Skip to main content

 A master's in communication can provide you flexibility when choosing, advancing in or changing your career in the communication field.

-"With the rate communication and marketing are projected to grow, there are countless opportunities to continue to be challenged by and engaged with the communication field," said Tennant.
-"If your personal and professional goals align with the master's in communication course outcomes, I'll always recommend exploring it."
+And with the rate of change in communication and marketing fields, Tennant said there are many opportunities to consider.
+"If your personal and professional goals align with the master's in communication course outcomes, I'll always recommend exploring it," she said.

 Discover more about SNHU’s master's degree in communication: Find out what courses you'll take, skills you’ll learn and how to request information about the program.